 • You are addressing all of your financial problems, not just the mortgage.

-The downside is that the bankruptcy may well have a much greater effect on your FICO score than a foreclosure, because it results in non-payment of all of your debts, not just one.
-However, if after consulting with an attorney, bankruptcy is what is best for you, this should not stand in your way.
+The downside is that bankruptcy may have a much more significant effect on your FICO score than a foreclosure because it results in non-payment of all your debts, not just one.
+However, if, after consulting with a New Jersey debt relief attorney, bankruptcy is what is best for you, this should not stand in your way.
 File bankruptcy and get a fresh start.

 Steven J. Richardson